-Ac tion How this delivers ARB's three strategic aims Consumers-Architects-The Act Reporting mechanism to the Board Outcome 8.
+Action How this delivers ARB's three strategic aims Consumers - Architects - The Act Reporting mechanism to the Board Outcome 5.
+Implement new assessment of equivalence to ARB's criteria through the prescribed examination route.
+Consumers have access to a reliable Register, consisting only of those who are entitled to use the title "architect".
+Architects receive an efficient and cost- effective registration service.
+Sections 4 and 5 of the Act require ARB to register architects.
+Six-monthly reports to the Board on statistics, trends, quality reviews and delivery against performance indicators.
+Improvement to annual pass rate due to enhanced guidance and assistance.
+Positive feedback from examiners and applicants.
+Maintaining the qualifications of architects - co re work 6.
 To prescribe, renew prescription of, or annually monitor the relevant qualifications so that ARB is confident that individuals gaining such qualifications meet ARB's requirements, including the Criteria, within the timescales set down in the Prescription Procedures.
-Consumers can be confident that architects have received a consistent standard of qualifications.
+Consumers can be confident that the qualifications held by architects are of a consistent standard.
 Students can be confident that their qualifications meet ARB's criteria, and architects can be confident that standards are being maintained.
 Section 4 (1) (a) of the Act is met as ARB prescribes qualifications.
-Departmental Annual Report/Report Against the Business Plan 2011.
+Departmental Annual Report.
 Prescription applications are dealt with within the timeframes set out in the Procedures for Prescription.
 Annual monitoring submissions are processed and forwarded to the Prescription Committee within the deadlines identified in departmental performance indicators.
-9. To maintain a high quality service for those: a. seeking prescription/ seeking to renew prescription; b. attending university liaison sessions; and c. notifying qualifications for listing under the Mutual Recognition of Professional Qualifications Directive Consumers can be confident that architects have received a consistent standard of education leading to the award of qualifications.
+7. To maintain a high quality service for those: a. seeking prescription/ seeking to renew prescription; b. attending university liaison sessions; and c. notifying qualifications for listing under the Mutual Recognition of Professional Qualifications Directive.
+Consumers can be confident that the qualifications held by architects are of a consistent standard.
 Institutions will have clear guidance in applying for and maintaining prescription, which will assist in maintaining the integrity of qualifications on a cost-effective basis.
 Section 4 (1) (a) of the Act is met as ARB prescribes qualifications.
-Departmental Annual Report/Report Against the Business Plan 2011.
-To have engaged with institutions, students and other stakeholders regarding the prescription process and Criteria to inform, obtain feedback and promote understanding of ARB's role, through: • Planning meetings; • Feedback sessions; • University liaison sessions; • Regular liaison meetings with stakeholders; • The online student manual and attendance at relevant conferences/forums.
+Departmental Annual Report or report against the Business Plan 2012.
+To have engaged with institutions, students and other stakeholders regarding the prescription process and Criteria to inform, obtain feedback and promote understanding of ARB's role, through: • planning meetings; • feedback sessions; • university liaison sessions; • regular liaison meetings with stakeholders; • the online student manual and attendance at relevant conferences/ forums.